Neutral Barium in Solid Neon: Optical Spectroscopy and First Excited State Lifetime: Results and Discussion

-\\ Interestingly, we also detected green fluorescence around 18000 cm$^{-1}$ corresponding to the 6s6p $^1$P$_1$ state, as shown in Figure \ref{green_doubleplot} (a). \\ The photon energies provided by our excitation laser are insufficient to directly excite the 6s6p $^1$P$_1$ state.
+\\ Green fluorescence around 18000 cm$^{-1}$ corresponding to the 6s6p $^1$P$_1$ state has been detected, as shown in Figure \ref{green_doubleplot} (a). \\ The photon energies provided by our excitation laser are insufficient to directly excite the 6s6p $^1$P$_1$ state.
 Our hypothesis, further investigated in the following sections, is that since the photon energy of the Ti:Sa laser is insufficient to reach the 6s6p,$^1$P$_1$ state directly, the observed green fluorescence likely arises from multi step population of higher manifolds even under single frequency continuous excitation.
 This mechanism is analogous to the excitation scheme achieved with the 3rd harmonic pulsed laser, as discussed in Section \ref{Barium_third}.